FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 az storage blob upload-batch --account-name offeringsolutionscdn --destination $web --source $(System.DefaultWorkingDirectory)\offering-solutions-hugo-CI\cdn --content-cache-control "public, max-age=2592000"
 ```

+Where `$(System.DefaultWorkingDirectory)\offering-solutions-hugo-CI\cdn` refers to the name of the artifact getting dropped out.

 Show picture of rls pipeline

-Show Cahing on CDN Azure
+Show Caching on CDN Azure

 Show Caching in the browser

+## The costs